top of page

 As distributed energy resources (DERs) rise in popularity and commonality, they also create new challenges.
 Designs need to determine and account for the maximum capacity that DERs can add to a network without compromising reliability or performance.

-Geographic Differences and Distribution Design
+Geographic Differences

-Urban systems require greater loads, with more substations and bigger equipment.
+Urban areas require greater loads, with more substations and bigger equipment.
 Rural areas tend to serve fewer people, meaning they can supply a smaller load, with more space between substations and smaller equipment to meet consumers’ needs.
 Semi-urban areas fall somewhere in the middle.

 Different load requirements, voltage fluctuations, and potential risks will affect the design process.